 In SMS texts, you find lots of words that are not understandable, because they represent family-lects, they are interjections or tokens in unknown languages or abbreviations that cannot be identified (e.g. tkdn).
 These elements were left as they appeared, i.e. they were taken over into the normalised layer in their original form.
 Foreign material

 If tokens come from a foreign language that can be expected as known (i.e. Western European language) the spelling was adjusted to the original spelling where possible.
-If this token appeared in an inflected form, the inflection was added to the corrected spelling.

-kuul --> cool en kuuli idee --> eine coole Idee

-One to many or many to one
+If this token appeared in an inflected form, the inflection was added to the corrected spelling. kuul -> cool en kuuli idee -> eine coole Idee One to many or many to one

 As has been said above, some tokens from the SMS layer had to be pulled together to present only one token in the normalised layer (e.g. [pomme] [de] [terre] -> [pomme de terre]), while others had to be taken apart ([hani] -> [han] [i]).
 These steps were noted down by our student assistants and executed by the computational linguists.
+Reconstructions and interpretations

 We decided not to reconstruct or interpret language where it is not clearly recognizable.
 This goes especially for the case system in the Swiss German dialect and thus we use an according example here.
 In Standard German, at least in the masculine form, a nominative can be distinguished from an accusative based on the morphology (cf. den Mann vs der Mann in the following example).
 In the Swiss German dialect, on the other hand, this distinction is not visible (cf. dr Maa in both situations in the following example).
 Now, do the Swiss in fact use a nominative as an object or is this just an accusative that is homophone to the nominative?
 We don't know and - more importantly - we do not want to interpret.
 Accordingly, we decided to leave the noun and the article in the (standardized to der Mann) nominative in this situation.
+Case.png In a parallel approach, we do not reconstruct or interpret language in other situations or languages neither.
+Capitalisation